 Preventing external otitis may be necessary for individuals susceptible to recurrences, especially children who swim.
-The most effective prophylaxis is to place 2 or 3 drops ethyl alcohol 70% 1:1 solution with acetic acid 2% (household white vinegar) in the ear canal immediately after swimming or bathing.
+The most effective prophylaxis is to place ethyl alcohol 70% 1:1 solution with acetic acid 2% (household white vinegar) in the ear canal immediately after swimming or bathing.
 OTC commercially prepared drops (such as Swim Ear and Auro-Dry) are also available.
 Place 4 to 5 drops into affected ears after bathing, showering and swimming.